vritvo/buffy_bot/README.md

 - `--topic-shorthand`: Short identifier for folder naming
 - `--from-abstracts`: Generate papers for all abstracts from `researcher-bot`
 - `--min-abstract-rating`: Min abstract rating to generate papers for (default: 0, only with `--from-abstracts`)
+- `--rewrite-paper`: Path to existing paper folder to rewrite based on reviews

 **Batch Generation from Researcher Bot:**
 ```bash